ni/instrumentstudio-plugins/csharp/examples/helloworld/README.md

 ### InstrumentStudio

 This example requires assemblies that are installed with InstrumentStudio.
-You must install InstrumentStudio in order to build this plugin.
-This requires a development version of InstrumentStudio 22.3 at least version 22.3.0.383-0+d383.
+You must install InstrumentStudio 22.3 or later in order to build this plugin.

 ### .NET SDK